-• Emergency care for a medical emergency.
+- Emergency care for a medical emergency.
 (Please see the Definitions section for definitions of these terms.)
-This plan provides worldwide coverage for emergency care.

-The benefits of this plan will be provided for covered emergency care without the need for any prior authorization and without regard as to whether the health care provider furnishing the services is an in-network provider.
-Emergency care furnished by an out-of-network provider will be reimbursed at the in-network benefit level.
-As explained above, if you see an out-of-network provider, you may be responsible for amounts that exceed the allowed amount.

-- Services from certain categories of providers to which provider contracts are not offered.
-These types of providers are not listed in the provider directory. - Services associated with admission by an in-network provider to an in-network hospital that are provided by hospital-based providers. - Facility and hospital-based provider services received in Washington from a hospital that has a provider contract with Premera Blue Cross, if you were admitted to that hospital by a Heritage Prime provider who doesn't have admitting privileges at a Heritage Prime hospital. - Covered services received from providers located outside the United States, the Commonwealth of Puerto Rico and the U.S. Virgin Islands.
+This plan provides worldwide coverage for emergency care. - The benefits of this plan will be provided for covered emergency care without the need for any prior authorization and without regard as to whether the health care provider furnishing the services is an in-network provider.
+Emergency care furnished by an out-of-network provider will be reimbursed at the in-network benefit level - Services from certain categories of providers to which provider contracts are not offered.
+These types of providers are not listed in the provider directory. - Services named under Surprise Billing Protection earlier in the booklet. - Facility and hospital-based provider services received in Washington from a hospital that has a provider contract with Premera Blue Cross, if you were admitted to that hospital by a Heritage Prime provider who doesn't have admitting privileges at a Heritage Prime hospital. - Covered services received from providers located outside the United States, the Commonwealth of Puerto Rico and the U.S. Virgin Islands.